Colette Cavanagh

-Colette Cavanagh (born 24 November 1998) is a Scottish footballer who currently plays as a midfielder for Celtic in the Scottish Women's Premier League.
+Colette Cavanagh (born 24 November 1998) is a Scottish footballer who currently plays as a midfielder for Ipswich Town in the Women's Super League 2.

 Career

 Cavanagh started her career at youth level with Rossvale, then joined Celtic Girls in 2011.
 She made her first team debut aged 16 before joining Spartans when she relocated to attend the University of Edinburgh.
 She returned to Celtic for a season in 2018 before moving to Hibernian, and was part of the team that won the 2019 Scottish Women's Premier League Cup.
 As a Hibs player she won the SWPL 1 Player of the Month for September 2021, becoming the first player to win the award with two different clubs (her first was with Celtic in May 2018), and in 2022 was included in the first-ever PFA Scotland Women's Team of the Year.

 In July 2022 Cavanagh joined Rangers where she spent one season, scoring 6 goals in 11 appearances, then returned to Celtic for a third spell before the start of the 2023–24 season.